 The FM conference also coined the term ‘the integrator’.
 The integrator manages all client services under one contract, preventing the need for the client to hold several contracts for all FM based requirements.
 Mark Sutcliffe, operations director at KBR discusses this approach: “With this approach, a client may still opt to use any one of the more traditional delivery models, but instead of the client being required to manage what could add up to hundreds of contracts, one company is appointed to oversee and manage the performance of all the service providers.”

 This model incorporates various elements of FM, as well as elements that often fall outside this such as mechanical and electrical, and the technology and data used for performance management and reporting.
 Simplifying the process like this not only makes life easier for the client, it also keeps costs efficient.

 facilitating the future.

+FM is a versatile sector that covers much of the day-to-day maintenance tasks that keep the workforce running.
 When considering new ways of working, such as shared office spaces etc. the high-speed and technological way the next generation consume has to be taken into account, or contracts risk being lost to tech.

+Though FM is not exempt from the Uberisation that is sweeping the workforce and the economy, the industry is ready enough to adapt and overcome the challenges that come with an increasingly convenient world.
 Already, leading industry voices have expressed the need for an updated and technological FM model that will remain a significant part of work environments in the future.
 It is these advances that will benefit the industry and ensure facilities aren’t a thing of the past.